Ensign-College/tig-docker/README.md

 ## Troubleshoot containers

 - `docker ps`: shows the current states of all active containers
-- `docker logs {CONTAINER_NAME}`: show the last logs from a specific container (ex: this can help to see if something is happing with comunication between Telegrad and ProxMox)
+- `docker logs {CONTAINER_NAME}`: show the last logs from a specific container (ex: this can help to see if something is happing with communication between Telegrad and ProxMox)
 - `docker exec -it {CONTAINER_NAME} bash`: open an interactive terminal session inside the container to navigate or edit files
     - `apt udpate`: to update linux packages inside a container
     - `apt install {PACKAGE_NAME}`: to install a linux package inside a container.
 Ex: `apt install nano` (to edit config files)